Enhancement of baryon-to-meson ratios around jets as a signature of medium response

 Tremendous efforts have been devoted to investigate the medium response effect and search for its signal.
-Reference \cite{Tachibana:2017syd} develops a combined jet-fluid model to study both jet shower evolution and hydrodynamic medium response together.
-It is found that jet-induced medium flow and excitations can diffuse to very large angles, and dominate jet shape at large radius.
+Reference \cite{Tachibana:2017syd} finds that jet-induced medium flow and excitations can diffuse to large angles, and may dominate jet shape at large radius.
 Similar effects have also been found in Refs. \cite{KunnawalkamElayavalli:2017hxo, Luo:2018pto, Park:2018acg}.
-Reference \cite{Luo:2021hoo} utilizes a multi-phase transport (AMPT) model to compute the correlations of charged particles with the triggered jets and find that jet-medium interaction can enhance the soft particle yields at large distance with respect to the jet direction, consistent with the experimental observations \cite{CMS:2016cvr, CMS:2016qnj, CMS:2018zze, CMS:2021nhn}.
+Recently, CMS Collaboration \cite{CMS:2016cvr, CMS:2016qnj, CMS:2018zze, CMS:2021nhn} has measured the distribution of charged particles around the quenched jets and found a significant enhancement of low-$p_T$ particles, which extends large relative angles of $\Delta \eta \approx 1$ and $\Delta \phi \approx 1$.
+This is consistent with the expectation that the energy lost at high $p_T$ due to jet-medium interaction reappears in the form of low-$p_T$ particles far away from the jet axis \cite{Tachibana:2017syd, Luo:2021hoo}.
 References \cite{Chen:2017zte, Chen:2020tbl} find that jet-induced medium response can also lead to the enhancement of soft particles in $\gamma$-hadron correlations and $\gamma$-jet fragmentation functions.
 Reference \cite{Pablos:2019ngg} studies the medium response effect on jet suppression from small and large radius.
 Very recently, Ref. \cite{Chen:2021adl} proposes to use the two-dimensional jet tomography technique to locate the initial jet positions to help detect the diffusion wake in $Z/\gamma$-jet events.
-It is still an on-going effort to search for the medium response signal in relativistic heavy-ion collisions \cite{Tachibana:2017syd, Chen:2017zte, Yan:2017rku, Brewer:2017fqy, KunnawalkamElayavalli:2017hxo, Milhano:2017nzm, Luo:2018pto, Park:2018acg, Pablos:2019ngg, Chang:2019sae, Chen:2020tbl, Tachibana:2020mtb, Casalderrey-Solana:2020rsj, Chen:2021adl, Luo:2021hoo}.
+It is still an on-going effort to search for the signal of jet-induced medium response in relativistic heavy-ion collisions.
+Identification and isolation of medium excitations are of paramount importance for understanding the details of jet-medium interaction and the bulk properties and evolution dynamics of QGP.